 - Connecting development actors in Ethiopia: linking climate change, nutrition and gender

-Over the past few days, ordinary people from around the globe have taken to the streets to show their concern at the lack of political will to deal with climate change.
-The world will be watching how our leaders respond.at the special UN summit in New York.
+Over the past few months, ordinary people from around the globe have taken to the streets to show their concern at the lack of political will to deal with climate change.
+The world will be watching how our leaders respond over 2015.

 One of the issues on the agenda is food security.
 As demonstrated in the latest IPCC report, climate change is having an impact on already worrying levels of hunger and undernutrition in the world.
 This evidence has reinforced the importance of agriculture becoming more climate smart in order to: increase food security, adapt to build resilience, and reduce agriculture’s greenhouse gas emissions (mitigation).

 This blog post examines IDS’ recent work in Ethiopia, touching upon how nutritionists, agriculturalists, gender, environmental and climate change professionals are starting to talk to one another and respond to the need for climate smart agriculture.

 - Common futures: India and Africa in partnership

 - Africa with its 54 countries is over ten times the size of India but has roughly the same population -- just over one billion people.
 The demographic structures are also very similar.
 In India more than fifty percent of the population...

 - The State of Food and Agriculture 2015 - In Brief

 - Food and Agriculture Organization Corporate Document Repository, 2015

 - The Millennium Development Goals (MDGs) on reducing poverty have been met by many countries, yet many others lag behind and the post-2015 challenge will be the full eradication of poverty and hunger.
 Many developing countries i...

 - Chinese agricultural investment in Africa: motives, actors and modalities